Table of Contents Contents

 Valid Documents When Applying and Renewing

-When you're filling out your SIN application, there are certain documents you have to provide.
+When you're filling out your SIN application, you have to provide certain documents.
 You must provide the correct documents when you're submitting in order to get the fastest decision.
 Let's take a look at what's accepted.

 Do You Have to Renew?

 What do you do if you're working or going to school in Canada and your SIN expires soon?
 Well, don't worry; it's pretty simple to reapply and continue working or studying.
-This applies to foreign workers and international students that have SIN numbers.
-Whether you're temporary workers or permanent, a number that expires will need to be renewed if you're continuing to work.
+This applies to foreign workers and international students who have SIN numbers.
+Whether you're a temporary worker or a permanent, a number that expires will need to be renewed if you're continuing to work.

 Your SIN will expire based on the date provided on your immigration documents.
 These dates will need to match, so both will have to be renewed.
 You don't have to worry, though.
 As long as you apply before the expiry date, you don't have to cease working or going to school while you're waiting for a decision.
 You must also remain in the country while this process is happening.